ibm-cloud-docs/log-analysis/monitor_cfapp_logs.md

     *SVC_INSTANCE_NAME* is the name of the CF service instance.

     *SYSLOG_ENDPOINT_URL* is the endpoint URL in the region where the instance is running.
+[List of syslog endpoints](/docs/services/Log-Analysis-with-LogDNA?topic=LogDNA-endpoints#endpoints_syslog).
 For example, for us-south, the URL is: `syslog-a.us-south.logging.cloud.ibm.com`

     *PORT_NUMBER* is the port number that you provisioned in your logging instance.